ALexanderpu/ParallelCCM/README.md

 ## Spark/MPI   -   Multi-nodes

+MPI is used only for inter-node parallelism, while OpenMP threads control intra-node parallelism

 Mitigating Bottlenecks of cluster computing:  reducing the response time for large L jobs as we have to wait until the last job done in multi nodes.
 How to:  build once and query multiple times for nearest neighbors finding